9 Basketball Court Surface Color Ideas That Make Courts Look Bigger & Brighter

 8. Aqua Blue with Dark Borders

-Aqua blue creates a fresh, open-air feeling that works especially well in sunny climates.
-Dark perimeter borders help to frame the court and add visual depth.
+Aqua blue creates a fresh, open-air feeling that works especially well in sunny climates, adding dark borders frames the court and adds visual depth.
+This color combination also gives a bright and refreshing appearance that suits modern resort-style and coastal basketball courts.

 9. Off-White or Cream Surface